-The cost of obtaining a panel of Arbitrators from the American Arbitration Association and all costs of the hearing, including the cost of the Arbitrator, shall be equally borne by the City, and the Association if the employee is represented by the Association.
+The cost of obtaining a panel of Arbitrators from the American Arbitration Association and all costs of the hearing, including the cost of the Arbitrator, shall be equally borne by the City and the employee or the Association if the employee is represented by the Association.
 Each party shall bear the cost of its own attorney's fees.